-Linköping is one of Sweden’s oldest towns with a long cultural tradition.
-Over the past 50 years, Linköping has grown to become Sweden’s fifth largest municipality, with 152,000 inhabitants.
+Linköping, is one of Sweden’s oldest cities with a long cultural tradition.
+Over the past 50 years, Linköping has grown to become Sweden’s fifth-largest municipality, with 160,000 inhabitants.
 It is home to industries specialising in many different sectors, ranging from aircraft manufacturing to emerging technologies.
-Several international companies such as Saab, Siemens and Toyota have offices in Linköping.
+Several international companies such as Saab, Ericsson, IFS, Autoliv, Sectra and Cloetta have offices in Linköping.

 Despite its rapid growth, Linköping still has the charm of a small town.
-The city centre is easy to reach from Campus Valla, about a ten-minute bike ride, and offers plenty of entertainment opportunities: theatre plays, museums, concerts and “spex” – the traditional student farces.
-Cafés, bars, restaurants and night clubs located downtown will cater to all tastes.
+The city centre is easy to reach from Campus Valla, about a ten-minute bike ride, and the University Hospital Campus is located centrally.
+The inner city offers plenty of entertainment opportunities: theatre plays, museums, concerts and student skits locally called “spex”.
+Cafés, bars, restaurants and nightclubs located downtown will cater to all tastes.

-Read more about what Linköping has to offer on www.visitlinkoping.se.
+Read more about what Linköping has to offer: